It's possible that we don't know how lucky we are with the Ryder Cup.

 The match started with the European team facing litigation when Miguel Angel Martin was effectively de-selected, the entire week was defined by Ballesteros' madcap captaincy, it ended with the players admitting they won it not only for, but also in spite, of their great hero.

-Another case of the Americans appalling many, yet also proving that this thing did mean something to them, celebrating victory with a mass party on the 17th green that overlooked the small matter that victory was not yet assured and Olazabal still had a putt on that very green.
+Another case of the Americans appalling many, yet also proving that this thing really did mean something to them, celebrating victory with a mass party on the 17th green that overlooked the small matter that victory was not yet assured and Olazabal still had a putt on that very green.
 Astonishing shenanigans.

 Also a week when European captain Mark James didn't play three of his team until the singles and selected seven of them to play all five sessions.
 Between them, those 10 (knackered or demoralised) landed two points on Sunday.